-Find accredited phlebotomy technician certificate training courses offered by local medical trade schools and online technical colleges.
+Find accredited phlebotomy technician certificate training classes and associate’s degree courses offered by local medical trade schools and online technical colleges.

 To Become a Phlebotomist:

 - “Get your high school diploma or GED

 - Be a minimum of 18 years old

 - Enroll and complete an ACCREDITED phlebotomy training program through a community college or trade school